Installation Guide#

 Install TomoPhantom as a pre-built conda Python package:#

-$ conda install -c httomo -c astra-toolbox tomophantom tomobar astra-toolbox ccpi-regularisation-cupy
+$ $ conda install -c httomo -c conda-forge tomophantom tomobar astra-toolbox ccpi-regulariser

 Developers environment#

-This sets the development environment to work in-place on the code.
-It installs the library from the httomo conda channel.
+This sets the development environment to work in-place on the Python part of code.
+It installs the libtomophantom library from the httomo conda channel.
 If one needs to build the library first, please see how to Install libtomophantom from sources.

-$ conda install -c httomo libtomophantom # get the library only
+$ conda install httomo::libtomophantom # get the library only

 $ git clone git@github.com/dkazanc/TomoPhantom.git # clone the repo